 If you are told you will be placed on administrative leave, the following questions may come to mind:

-The principal says I am being placed on administrative leave with pay.
-Can he do this?
+My principal says I am being placed on administrative leave with pay.
+Can they do this?

 Yes, this is legally permissible.
 Normally, the principal is acting on the superintendent’s behalf.
 Most school district policies provide that: “A term (or probationary) contract employee may be suspended with pay or placed on administrative leave by the superintendent during an investigation of alleged misconduct by the employee or at any time the superintendent determines that the district’s best interest will be served by the suspension or administrative leave.”